szymonkaliski/homebridge-433-arduino/README.md

 # homebridge-433-arduino-s1g
+This project is fork of homebridge-433-arduino.
+This project clones the release 0.9.5 of the original one with only one change: the support to the new serialport API interfaces.
+Since the original homebridge-433-arduino 0.9.5 is compatible with serialport up to its 4.*.* release, it can't be used with most recent versions.
+I found myself stucked here during a dependency update chain due to a new homebridge plugin: it was impossible for me to build on my raspberry old version of serialport with the new stack (node, npm, homebridge).
+So you can use this version of the plugin with most recents versions of serialport, testesd so far with 7.1.0

+# homebridge-433-arduino
 [![NPM Version](https://img.shields.io/npm/v/homebridge-433-arduino.svg)](https://www.npmjs.com/package/homebridge-433-arduino)

 A homebridge plugin to control 433MHz switches and receive 433MHz switch signals using an Arduino Micro connected via USB to send and receive data.